AndersDeath/diary2/000-current.md

 # 31 October - Monday  - Gündoğan - 32 day of immigration

 I was talking to people for whole day.
 It is insane.
 I finished with all planned things.
 I significantly improved survey engine.
 Anyway I will wrire new version of it with all fixes and ideas that I developed during this work.
 Honestly the result is much different.
 Anyway It's the only blocker for my future articles and projects.
 Also I did a lot of maths today's morning.
 It's cool and nice by the way.
 I also started working on profiles.
 I want to create a profile of each person I work with.
 I am extrimely tieded and dont' know what I can add today.
 I will cook shortly and eat my dinner.

+# 01 September - Tuesday  - Gündoğan - 33 day of immigration